AgentMC/Sao18/Translate/En/PR-III-01.md

 _At least, I will be rewarded for death.
 A little longer will pass before it will hit this route next time._

-Prepared, Suteica pushed the red button on the control lever halfway.
+Prepared, Stika pushed the red button on the control lever halfway.

 The main gun equipped on the tip of the machine dragon opened a chisel.
 Originally, it generates the predisposition of the most effective attribute here, but against thin substance of Abyssal • Horror, even shots of anti-attribute can not deal any serious damage.